 Gestational diabetes is often asymptomatic.
 Therefore, an oral glucose tolerance test (OGTT) is recommended during the 24th to 28th week of pregnancy.
-Untreated gestational diabetes can lead to developmental problems in the fetus, which result in an increased birth weight of over 4 kg requiring a cesarean section, respiratory distress syndrome, hypoglycemia, and hyperbilirubinemia.
+Untreated gestational diabetes can lead to developmental problems in the fetus.
+These result in an increased birth weight (over 4 kg requiring a cesarean section), respiratory distress syndrome, hypoglycemia and hyperbilirubinemia.
 In emergency cases, the fetus may suffer from injury syndrome – diabetic embryopathy.

-During pregnancy, due to hydramnios, a larger than an average fetus, urinary tract infections, and preeclampsia can be noticed.
-Usually, in gestational diabetes, we deal with type 2 diabetes mellitus because the hormonal changes lead to insulin resistance in 3–5 % of females.
-In rare cases, the pregnancy is a trigger for type 1 diabetes mellitus.
+During pregnancy, due to hydramnios, a larger than an average fetus, urinary tract infections and preeclampsia can be noticed.
+Usually, in gestational diabetes, we deal with type-2 diabetes mellitus because the hormonal changes lead to insulin resistance in 3–5 % of females.
+In rare cases, the pregnancy may trigger a type-1 diabetes mellitus.

 Symptoms of Diabetes Mellitus Type 3

-Under WHO, all the forms which are not applicable to type 1, 2 and gestational diabetes refer to type 3 diabetes.
-A total of eight groups can be distinguished according to different causes that occur very rarely in diabetics in their frequency.
+Under WHO, all the forms which are not applicable to type 1, 2 and gestational diabetes refer to type-3 diabetes.
+According to different causes that occur with a rare frequency in diabetics, a total of eight groups can be distinguished.
 Therapeutic measures are similar to type 1, 2 and gestational diabetes.

 Diabetes due to genetic defects in beta cells of the islets of Langerhans

-This group is part of the so-called MODY diabetes (Maturity Onset Diabetes of the Young), which is caused due to genetic defects in glucose metabolism and occurs mainly in adolescence.
+This group is part of the so-called MODY diabetes (Maturity Onset Diabetes of the Young), which is caused by genetic defects in the glucose metabolism and occurs mainly in adolescence.
 These specific gene defects are monogenic autosomal dominant disorders.
 Eleven different forms of MODY diabetes have been specified so far:

-- MODY 8: mutation in the chromosome 9, defect of CEL
+- MODY 8: mutation in chromosome 9, defect of CEL.

 If MODY diabetes is early examined, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
-However, it is quite probable that the dose of insulin might be necessary within time.
+However, it is quite probable that administering insulin might be necessary within time.